Flights can be the most expensive part of travelling, and for South Africans, our downgrade to junk currency has increased the pinch.

 For example, when researching flights to Ireland, one-way tickets from South Africa were almost R 6,000 – almost the same price as a return.
 So instead of booking a flight all the way to Ireland, I broke up my journey.
 I bought a ticket for about R 3,000+/- to Istanbul and then a ticket a few days later to Dublin for R 1,000+/-.

 This tactic helped me save R 2,000+/- on airfare and let me add another country to my itinerary.
 Score!

 While it might be slightly inconvenient, flying into a less popular airport can save you some serious cha-ching.

-Both Momondo and Skyscanner have a check box that lets you search nearby airports.
-If you have the time and don't mind travelling from an airport that is further away, select this box to uncover airfare deals.
+Both Momondo and Skyscanner have a checkbox that lets you search nearby airports.
+If you have the time and don’t mind travelling from an airport that is further away, select this box to uncover cheap flights from South Africa.

 For example, it was cheaper for me to book my flight to Dublin from the airport in Izmir rather than the one in busier Istanbul.